 Have you always wanted to learn more about gardening, to meet new people and to make a difference in the community?
 Then the WSU Master Gardener might be right for your volunteer time.
 The process of becoming a WSU Master Gardener is a rewarding and educational endeavor.

-The WSU Master Gardener Program of Chelan/Douglas Counties did not be conducting training for new Master Gardeners in 2021.
 We anticipate we will begin accepting applications in Fall 2021 for the 2022 training year.
 To receive notification when applications are available, contact Jenn Cawdery, Program Coordinator email@example.com